 Through our core programmes, we aim to achieve resilient landscapes and seas, sustainable development, and greener farming and fisheries with an emphasis on connecting people with nature for their own and society’s wellbeing, enjoyment and prosperity.

 For us, nature encompasses natural beauty, wildlife and the geology that underpins landscape character.
 Hence, a key part of our work relates to supporting the conservation, enhancement, understanding and enjoyment of England's protected landscapes - National Parks and Areas of Outstanding Natural Beauty.
-These areas are designated for the exceptional scenic quality of their landscapes - which are the result of centuries of interaction between people and nature
+These areas are designated for the exceptional scenic quality of their landscapes, which are the result of centuries of interaction between people and nature.

 We work with farmers and land managers; business and industry; planners and developers; national and local government; interest groups and local communities to help them improve their local environment.